open-telemetry/oteps/text/profiles/0212-profiling-vision.md

 - Increasing community interest in profiling as an observability signal alongside logs, metrics, and traces

+## What is profiling

+While the terms "profile" and "profiling" can have slightly different meanings depending on the context,for the purposes of this OTEP we are defining the two terms as follows:

+- Profile: A collection of stack traces with some metric associated with each stack trace, typically representing the number of times that stack trace was encountered
+- Profiling: The process of collecting profiles from a running program, application, or the system

 ## How profiling aligns with the OpenTelemetry vision

 The [OpenTelemetry